turingschool/mod-0-curriculum/session1/index.md

         </li>
       </ul>
       <div>
-      <h3>Spectacle</h3>
+      <h3>Spectacle / Rectangle</h3>
-      <p>Start by making sure Spectacle is running with (command + spacebar) then type <strong>spectacle</strong> and then return.
+      <p>Start by making sure Spectacle or Rectangle is running with (command + spacebar) then type <strong>spectacle</strong> and then return.
 You should see a sunglasses icon at the top right of your menu bar.
 Click the icon to see a dropdown of your shortcuts.
 Click preferences to customize them.</p>
       <ul>
         <li>
           <strong>Full Screen Current Window:</strong>